 Don't give a way everything too soon!
 If you have a big, impressive, belty voice, it is sometimes tempting to come in and show it off straight away in the first few lines but it leaves you no space to grow!
 It is far more engaging and impressive if you hold off and slowly build through the song so we get to see more of a journey and a bigger range of what you can do.

-Top tip - Play around with how much sing every line.
-Maybe at the start it could have more speech quality - don't feel the need to hold on every note!
+Top tip - Play around with how much you sing every line.
+Maybe at the start it could have more speech quality - draw us in!

 7. Don't Fidget!

-Top tip - Practice performing in front of a mirror or film yourself and watch it back, you'd be surprised at how much we fidget that we're unaware of!
+Top tip - Practice performing in front of a mirror or film yourself and watch it back, you'd be surprised at how much we fidget!

 8. Don't Play 'The Mood'